-As already mentioned, the reason this van bathroom design is more versatile is because without a shower tray you can build it to any size you want.
+As already mentioned, the reason this van bathroom design is more versatile is because without a camper van shower tray you can build it to any size you want.

 So it’s for those reasons we choose the van conversion shower design that we did.

 The flooring we used is just standard 2mm rubber wetroom flooring.
-We bought ours from here.
+There’s plenty of choice on Ebay.